Don’t let anyone tell you there’s only one way to learn.

 Hi, I’m James Brown.

-I’m not the most overtly spiritual guy you’ll ever meet, and my wife refuses to let me take myself too seriously.
+No, not that James Brown.
+I’m also not the most overtly spiritual guy you’ll ever meet, and my wife refuses to let me take myself too seriously.
 I probably joke around and swear more than the typical meditation teacher.
 I teach from my own real-world experience, without dogma and without tossing around a lot of Sanskrit or ancient Buddhist terminology.
 So I’m certainly not everyone’s teacher…but I might be yours.
 You can learn more about me, and my unlikely path to becoming a teacher, here.
 (You also get to see what I look like in a cool hat.)